Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Introduction

-To describe sound-related emotion perceptions, ISO/TS 12913-3:2019 \cite{ISO_soundscape_PAQ} recommends using the soundscape circumplex model (SCM) \cite{Axelsson2010principal}, a framework inspired by the affect theory of emotions \cite{russell1980circumplex}.
-The SCM is scored on eight 5-point Likert scales (\textit{pleasant}, \textit{vibrant}, \textit{eventful}, \textit{chaotic}, \textit{annoying}, \textit{monotonous}, \textit{uneventful}, and \textit{calm}) arranged along two orthogonal axes (pleasant-annoying and eventful-uneventful) to describe the perceptual attributes of soundscapes.
-Some prior studies \cite{hou23_interspeech}\cite{icassp2024} explore the relationships between daily AEs and annoyance, which is one of the 8 attributes of perceived affective quality (PAQ) \cite{PAQ_Francesco}, using CNN and graph representation learning.
-However, there is still a research gap between various AEs and the 8-dimensional (8D) affective qualities (AQs) in PAQ, and a larger research gap between the ASs, AEs, and affective responses to 8D AQs in PAQ.
+To describe the affect of soundscape, ISO/TS 12913-3:2019 \cite{ISO_soundscape_PAQ} recommends using the soundscape circumplex model (SCM) \cite{Axelsson2010principal}, a framework inspired by the affect theory of emotions \cite{russell1980circumplex}.
+In Fig. \ref{SCM}, the SCM is scored on eight 5-point Likert scales to describe the perceptual attributes of soundscapes.
+Some prior studies \cite{hou23_interspeech}\cite{icassp2024} explore the relationships between AEs and annoyance, which is one of the 8 attributes of perceived affective quality (PAQ) in SCM.
+These perceptions are shaped by sound characteristics, contextual cues, and prior experience or common knowledge specific to culture. \mybluehl{In addition, the affect of soundscape is highly related to the perception of AS as a whole.
+Therefore, to describe a soundscape, it is crucial to exploit both the physical information about the acoustic environment that can be estimated using techniques such as acoustic scene classification (ASC) and audio event classification (AEC), and the perceptual information, such as human-perceived affective quality (AQ) of the soundscape.}

+To enable machines to understand acoustic environments, computational analysis of audio scenes and events \cite{casa} has been studied extensively, e.g., by the detection and classification of acoustic scenes and events (DCASE) community \cite{dcase2017}. \mybluehl{This has led to significant advancements in the recognition of ASs and AEs, resulting in various methods, from machine learning methods to deep learning methods, such as AE detection methods \cite{dcase2017}\cite{icassp2019}\cite{pann} based on frame-level strong labels or clip-level weak labels, and ASC methods \cite{dcase2019_t1a}\cite{ergl_spl}\cite{taslp_cSEM}.} \mybluehl{More recently, natural language has been used to describe audio content, including ASs and AEs, leading to an emerging area called automated audio captioning (AAC) \cite{audio_caption} \cite{Clotho_dataset}.}